Tsedexashu08/tseds-react-dev-kit/README.md

 [![Version](https://img.shields.io/visual-studio-marketplace/v/tsed-s-react-dev-kit.tsed-s-react-dev-kit.svg)](https://marketplace.visualstudio.com/items?itemName=tsed-s-react-dev-kit.tsed-s-react-dev-kit)
 [![Installs](https://img.shields.io/visual-studio-marketplace/i/tsed-s-react-dev-kit.tsed-s-react-dev-kit.svg)](https://marketplace.visualstudio.com/items?itemName=tsed-s-react-dev-kit.tsed-s-react-dev-kit)

-The Tsed-s-React Dev Kit is a Visual Studio Code extension designed to streamline your development workflow when working with [Ts.ED](https://tsed.io/) and React.
-It provides a live preview of your React components and a helpful side panel for quick access to common actions.

 ![Placeholder for a screenshot of the extension in action](https://via.placeholder.com/800x400.png?text=Tsed-s-React+Dev+Kit+in+Action)

 ## Overview

-Developing with Ts.ED and React is a powerful combination, but it can sometimes be cumbersome to switch between your code and the browser to see your component changes.
+Developing withReact is a powerful combination can sometimes be cumbersome to switch between your code and the browser to see your component changes.
 This extension solves that problem by providing a live component preview directly within your editor.

 The side panel also provides quick access to common commands and documentation, saving you time and keeping you in the flow.